 Not everyone can become a great artist; but a great artist can come from anywhere.

 Beyond being known for rocketing sales and hitting some records in the world of Fine Art Photography, Gursky is a photographer that captures the modern world in an intriguing form.
-His pictures depict common places that doesn't really exist.
-How come?
-Through digital manipulation of course.
-He cleans common places to achieve a personal aesthetic or view of these places.
-He has stated that he does this because he thinks certain elements inside these common places simply bothered him.
+His pictures depict common places that don’t really exist.

-Not all his pictures have the same humongous format and high point of view, but they are considered as part of his iconic style.
-Being honest, at first I didn’t get much of his work, but I have revisited his work from time to time, and I ended up developing a great fascination for him.
+To be honest, at first, I didn’t get much of his work, but I have revisited his work from time to time, and I ended up developing a great fascination for him.
 I dare to say that when I watch his work.
-I feel like watching Pollock’s paintings, but really understanding them.
-Maybe some people do understand Pollock, but personally I don’t have the abstract sensitivity needed to understand it.
+I feel like watching Pollock’s paintings but really understanding them.
+Maybe some people do understand Pollock, but personally, I don’t have the abstract sensitivity needed to understand it.
 I really like watching his paintings, but I don’t get them so much.
-Gursky's work on the other hand, is something I have managed to understand pretty well.
+On the other hand, Gursky’s work is something I have managed to understand pretty well.

 You can look at his latest work called Amazon here.
 It is Brilliant.

 Annie Leibovitz is an iconic American portrait photographer celebrated for her compelling and intimate photographs of celebrities, politicians, and other public figures.
 Born on October 2, 1949, in Waterbury, Connecticut, Leibovitz discovered her passion for photography while studying at the San Francisco Art Institute.